Nusa Penida Balinese: Distribution

 Currently, the Nusa Penida dialect is widely used only in Nusa Penida in Klungkung Regency.
 However, it is important to note that not all communities in Nusa Penida use the Nusa Penida dialect.
 There are several groups of people who communicate using different dialects.
 On the islands of Nusa Lembongan and Nusa Ceningan, which are located next to Nusa Penida, as well as in a small part of Nusa Penida close to these islands, there is a distinct dialect that is quite different from the Nusa Penida dialect.
 One of the most striking differences is in words like eda (you) and kola (I) in the Nusa Penida dialect.
 Speakers of the Nusa Lembongan dialect use words like cai or ci (you) and cang (I).
 Another example is əndək (Nusa Penida dialect) and tusing (Nusa Lembongan dialect), geleng-cenik, hangken-kenken, and so on.
 Only 13 out of 16 villages in Nusa Penida use the Nusa Penida dialect.
-The remaining villages either speak the Nusa Lembongan dialect or a dialect resembling mainland Klungkung Balinese.
+The remaining villages either speak the Nusa Lembongan and Nusa Ceningan dialect or a dialect resembling mainland Klungkung Balinese like dialect that spoken in Kampung Toyapakeh village, one of the villages in Nusa Penida that does not speak the Nusa Penida dialect.

 The Nusa Penida dialect is also used outside Nusa Penida, mainly due to the migration of its speakers following the eruption of Mount Agung in 1963 as well as the transmigration program enacted by the Indonesian government.
 Significant speakers relocated to southern Sumatra, particularly to Bandar Lampung, Palembang, Mesuji, and South Lampung.